-But you may be surprised by the long list of very specific questions the right BI strategies can answer.
+But you may be surprised by the long list of very specific business questions data can answer, with the right BI strategies.
 Some of these discoveries result in small business adjustments; some in huge shifts.
 They all add up to improved organizational insight and increased bottom line.

 Here are just a few examples of what you can uncover: